 While wetsuit gloves may seem like pretty basic bits of equipment, there are quite a few different options to choose from.
 Depending on what you will be using the gloves for, and under what kind of conditions, there are some important aspects to consider.

 Wetsuit gloves are available in different levels of thickness.
 The most common examples are 3mm, 4mm, and 5mm.
-The thicker the glove, the more suitable it is for warmer waters.
+The thicker the glove, the more suitable it is for colder waters.
 However, you also need to consider stretch and flexibility.
 Super stretch neoprene gloves are ideal for providing the most movement and flexibility.

 If you opt for a 5mm pair of gloves, they will provide excellent warmth in deeper colder waters (ideal for divers).
-They will limit the movement you get in your hands though.
+They will however limit the movement you get in your hands though.
 Most swimmers and surfers may go for a 3mm pair.
 These are suitable for most water conditions, while still providing enough comfort and flexibility.

 What To Look Out For When Buying Wetsuit Gloves